Shipping from the State of Indiana to Louisiana

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

-Except for Hawaii, Indiana is the smallest state west of the Appalachian Mountains.
-After the American Revolution the lands of Indiana were open to U.S. settlers.
-The influx of white immigrants brought increased war with the Native American tribes.
 The conflicts continued until the 1811 Battle of Tippecanoe, which was won by General, and future president, William Henry Harrison.
 With a name that is generally thought to mean “land of the Indians,” Indiana was admitted on Dec.
 11, 1816, as the 19th state of the union.
-Its capital has been at Indianapolis since 1825.
+Its capital has been in Indianapolis since 1825.

-Tulip is the state tree and beautiful Peony is named as the state bird.
+Tulip is the state tree and the beautiful Peony is named the state bird.
 Indiana takes a nickname-Hoosier State.

-The state Louisiana pillars above the Gulf of Mexico just at the front of the Mississippi River, has boundaries with Arkansas to the north, Mississippi to the east and Texas to the west.
-Originally colonized by the French during the 18th century, it became U.S. territory as part of the legendary Louisiana Purchase in 1803, and was granted statehood in 1812.
+The state of Louisiana pillars above the Gulf of Mexico just at the front of the Mississippi River, having boundaries with Arkansas to the North, Mississippi to the East, and Texas to the West.
+Originally colonized by the French during the 18th century, it became U.S. territory as part of the legendary Louisiana Purchase in 1803.
+Louisiana was granted statehood in 1812.
 Louisiana’s capital city is Baton Rouge.
-Additionally, it is the home to the historic port city New Orleans, which is famous for its unique cuisine, jazz and spectacular Mardi Gras festival.
+Additionally, it is the home to the historic port city New Orleans, which is famous for its unique cuisine, jazz, and spectacular Mardi Gras festival.

-Louisiana is nicknamed by Sportsman’s Paradise.
+Louisiana is nicknamed Sportsman’s Paradise.
 It stands with the state motto-Union, Justice, Confidence.